-Change of Major/ACTION FORM -Upon completion of all of the above items from the checklist, meet with a Center for Health Professions advisor to determine if you are eligible to fill out a Change of Major/Action Form to be considered for acceptance to the Practical Nursing Program for fall 2023.
-You may need to bring documentation of specific criteria to the advisor.
+Change of Major/ACTION Form - Upon completion of all of the above items from the checklist, meet with a Center for Health Professions advisor to determine if you are eligible to fill out a Change of Major/Action Form to be considered for acceptance to the Associate Degree Nursing Program for fall 2025.
 All checklist items must be verified as part of your final step.